semiod-github/semiod-github.github.io/udemy2.md

 	Anything that you read while running kubectl get pods is stored in etcd Any node crashing or process dying causes values in etcd to be changed.
 	Whenever you create something with kubectl create/ kubectl run will create an entry in the etcd.
-     10. Kube-api-server serevrs acts as a gateway to the kubernetes cluster.
+     10. Kube-api-server servers acts as a gateway to the kubernetes cluster.
 	The API serer is the only kubernetes component that connects to etcd;
 	 all the other components must go through the API Server to work with the cluster state.
-The API Server is also responsible for the authentication and authorization mechansim.
-All API clients should be authenticaed in order to interact with the API Server.
+The API Server is also responsible for the authentication and authorization mechanism.
+All API clients should be authenticated in order to interact with the API Server.
      11. Flow : 1 kubectl writes to the API server
 	( kubectl run mywebserver --image=nginx)